jakoch/hikogui.github.io/_posts/2022-02-04-bidi-text-editing.md

 - Because the 'R' is a RTL character, the primary cursor will appear on its right and will be a RTL cursor.
-- The neighbouring cursor in display order is behind the 'e' character.
+- The neighboring cursor in display order is behind the 'e' character.
   Since this is a LTR character, the secondary cursor will be displayed on the right side of the 'e' and will be a LTR cursor.
-- The primary and secondary cursors are not neighbours in display order, so both cursors will be displayed.
+- The primary and secondary cursors are not neighbors in display order, so both cursors will be displayed.

 ```